Announcing a New PSC Partners Initiative

 - PSC patients’ lived experience, without effective treatment, is important evidence of the natural course of PSC progression.

 - At some future date, when a treatment for PSC is approved, there may be a need for a post-marketing surveillance trial.
 Such a trial will require a control arm of PSC patients receiving a placebo and not the new treatment.
 Through the WIND-PSC initiative, there is a possibility for patients from this WIND-PSC cohort to replace part or all of the control arm.
 This is called an external control arm.

 - Why now?
 A number of therapeutics are in clinical trials for PSC, making now the best time to begin collecting data to serve as an external control arm.

 WHICH Problems Will PSC Partners Aim To Solve For The PSC Community?

-PROBLEM: Natural history data are segmented and difficult to share.
+PROBLEM: Existing natural history data are segmented and difficult to share.

 SOLUTION: PSC Partners will work tirelessly to build collaborations and bring data together.